 Cantor Rabbi Rob Jury, PhD, BCC, CRADC, LCPC, NCC

-Credentials & Training: I have a Masters of Arts (MA) in Counseling from Northwestern University, in Evanston, Illinois, and a Masters of Counseling in Narrative Therapy & Community Work (MC-NTCW) from the University of Melbourne in Melbourne, Australia, and I am a doctoral candidate studying Counselor Education and Supervision at Northern Illinois University where I am writing my dissertation on Midrash Therapy.
-I am a Licensed Clinical Professional Counselor (LCPC), a National Certified Counselor (NCC), a Certified Reciprocal Alcohol and Drug Counselor (CRADC), and a Board Certified Chaplain (BCC) with the Neshama Association of Jewish Chaplains and the Association of Professional Chaplains.
-I completed a Clinical Pastoral Education Residency (CPE) at Advocate Lutheran General Hospital where I served on the critical care team and as the chaplain at the Advocate Addiction Treatment Program.
-I have a graduate certificate in Jewish Leadership with a concentration in Supervision from a joint program of Spertus Institute of Jewish Learning & Leadership and Northwestern University.
+Credentials & Training: I have a PhD in Counselor Education and Supervision from Northern Illinois University in DeKalb, Illinois, a Master of Arts (MA) in Counseling from Northwestern University, in Evanston, Illinois, and a Master of Counseling in Narrative Therapy & Community Work (MC-NTCW) from the University of Melbourne in Melbourne, Australia.
+I am a Licensed Clinical Professional Counselor (LCPC), a National Certified Counselor (NCC), a Certified Reciprocal Alcohol and Drug Counselor (CRADC), and a Board Certified Chaplain (BCC) with the Neshama Association of Jewish.
+I completed a Clinical Pastoral Education Residency at Advocate Lutheran General Hospital with a concentration in trauma and addiction chaplaincy.
+I have a graduate certificate in Jewish Leadership from a joint program of Spertus Institute of Jewish Learning & Leadership and Northwestern University.
+I also have graduate certificates in Advanced Quantitative Research Methods in Education and Trauma Informed Counseling from Northern Illinois University.
+I completed training in the use of the Mandala Assessment Research Instrument (MARI) and I am a Veriditas Advanced Trained and Certified Labyrinth Facilitator with experience facilitating the therapeutic use of labyrinths in inpatient, residential, and outpatient treatment of substance use disorders. ave a graduate certificate in Jewish Leadership with a concentration in Supervision from a joint program of Spertus Institute of Jewish Learning & Leadership and Northwestern University.
 I completed training in the use of the Mandala Assessment Research Instrument (MARI) and I am a Veriditas Advanced Trained and Certified Labyrinth Facilitator with experience facilitating the therapeutic use of labyrinths in inpatient, residential, and outpatient treatment of substance use disorders.

 Clinical Counseling Experience: My clinical counseling experience is with mental health disorders, people recovering from injury or illness, people recovering from substance use disorders and non-substance related addictions, marriage and family counseling, survivors of religious and spiritual trauma, and people looking to integrate religion and/or spirituality into their counseling sessions.